“I’d rather go to the dentist than have my photo taken.”

 I want to hang out with someone I like and who I can relax with.
 Someone who knows how to capture my vibe and can bring out natural expressions.
 (Thankfully I’ve found Pia Gyllin, who does exactly this!
 She took these photos of me.)

 Why should you share photos of yourself in the first place?

 If you’re running a business, I don’t think it will come as a surprise that you have to get your face out there.

 The fact is that if no one knows you exist, it’s very hard for them to book you or buy from you.
 This means lost business opportunities.

 Not only that, but think about why you started your business.
 Chances are you wanted to help, to make life better and to solve your clients’ problems.
 Can you imagine how heartbreaking it would be if those people who really needed your help, didn’t get the chance?

 You don’t need to LOVE the camera, but there are ways to get photos of yourself that will work for you.
 It doesn’t need to be (and shouldn’t be) a painful, traumatic experience.

 Rather than focusing on practical tips for relaxing during your photo session (those will come soon), I wanted to dig a little deeper and talk about where the fear comes from and how to shift your mindset.

-So, here are 6 tips for getting over your fear of the camera
+So, here are 6 tips for a relaxed photo session

 Before my photo sessions, I send a detailed questionnaire to my clients so I can get to know them and their business better.
 It really helps me to know what kind of photos they need, who they are trying to connect with and how I can help.